OpenSimulationInterface/open-simulation-interface/doc/fileformat.rst

     sv_312_300_1523_highway.osi

-The type definition would only be possible for ``SensorView = sv``, ``SensorData = sd`` amd ``GroundTruth = gt``.
+The type definition would only be possible for ``SensorView = sv``, ``SensorData = sd`` and ``GroundTruth = gt``.
-By following this best practice users can understand the general contents of a file.
-By comparing the information provided by the naming and the actual trace the user can check the general validity of a trace file.
+By following this best practice users can understand the general content of a file.
+By comparing the information provided by the naming and the actual trace the user can check the overall validity of a trace file.

 Generate OSI traces
 --------------------